Kariaro/ScrapMechanicWorldViewer/README.md

 <b>NOTE: Because this tool is still under construction trying it out might be hard to run this and will probably result in errors.</b>

-This is a try to create a independant sqlite library for scrap mechanic with a render implemented.
+This is a try to create an independent sqlite library for scrap mechanic with a render implemented.

 ## Features